peter-w-bryant/Pigeonhole.dev/README.md

 # pigeonhole.dev
-An enriched Dockerized GitHub API proxy for open-source project discovery built with Flask and Azure Postgres Database.
+An enriched, Dockerized GitHub API proxy for open-source project discovery built with Flask and Azure Postgres Database.
 Deployed with Azure Container Instances and load tested with k6.

 # Table of Contents
 1. [Usage](#Usage)